osuTitanic/common/USAGE.md

 ## Constants

-The `common.constants` module will provide you with various useful enums & flags, like `Mods`, `GameMode`, `Permissions` and much more.
+The `common.constants` module will provide you with various useful enums & flags, like `Mods`, `GameMode` and much more.

 Here is an example of `GameMode`, which inherits from `IntEnum`: